jetbrains-academy/javascript-course/Variables/Declaration-Initialization-Usage/task.md

 a = 321 // Usage because a is already initialized
 ```

-Declaration and Initialization can be performed in the same time
+Declaration and initialization can be performed at the same time.
 ```
 let a = 123 // Declaration + Initialization
 ```